Is there a theme for the entries?

 What if we have not received a confirmation email?

-Which division would the pupil with different learning abilities be in?
+Which group would a pupil with different learning abilities be in?

-How do we know which division we should be registering in?
+How do we know which group we should be registering in?

 Are individual entries allowed?